sightline-ophthalmic/OS-Acuity/README.md

 A live version of this site is available for use at [acuity.sightlinelaser.com](https://acuity.sightlinelaser.com).

+## Update (2025-10-22)
+* ViewSonic VP2456 has been replaced with the VP2456A.
+* The old Bluetooth remote and USB charger were no longer available for purchase.

 ## Update (2025-03-22)
 A number of items from the hardware suggestions below were no longer available for purchase.